webcrafters/ng-basics-2021/README.md

 FunViewer has a distinct background color and no padding.

 FunViewer displays FunComponent with the title input "Test Title" and the paragraphs input ["This is paragraph 1", "This is paragraph 2", ... , "This is paragraph 20"].
 Generate this data programatically in the ngOnInit() method.

+If you haven't done so yet, commit your changes once the task is complete.